Does car insurance cover rust damage?

 How much does rust repair cost?

-The good news is that small amounts of rust damage are easy to repair — you might even be able to DIY the repairs.
-However, more serious damage like those caused by penetrating rust can cost thousands, especially if parts of the vehicle need replacing and must be welded into place.
-A professional must do this repair, which drives the cost even higher when you factor in labor.
+Small amounts of rust damage are often easy to repair yourself with sandpaper, car paint and primer, and a few other supplies.
+However, more serious damage like those caused by penetrating rust can cost thousands, especially if entire parts of the vehicle need replacing and must be welded into place.
+You'll likely need a professional to do this repair, which drives the cost even higher.

 Quote car insurance online or give us a call